Sergio Verdú

 Sergio Verdú (born Barcelona, Spain, August 15, 1958) is a former professor of electrical engineering and specialist in information theory.
 Until September 22, 2018, he was the Eugene Higgins Professor of Electrical Engineering at Princeton University, where he taught and conducted research on information theory in the Information Sciences and Systems Group.
 He was also affiliated with the program in Applied and Computational Mathematics.
 He was dismissed from the faculty following a university investigation of alleged sexual misconduct.

+Education and academic career

 Verdu received the Telecommunications Engineering degree from the Polytechnic University of Catalonia, Barcelona, Spain, in 1980 and the PhD degree in Electrical Engineering from the University of Illinois at Urbana-Champaign in 1984.
 Conducted at the Coordinated Science Laboratory of the University of Illinois, his doctoral research was supervised by Vincent Poor and pioneered the field of multiuser detection.
 In 1998, his book Multiuser Detection was published by Cambridge University Press.